calvinmetcalf/immediate/README.md

 ## Introduction

-**immediate.js** is a setImmediate polyfill, based on [NobleJS's setImmediate](https://github.com/NobleJS/setImmediate), but stealing the best ideas from [Cujo's When](https://github.com/cujojs/when) and [RSVP][RSVP].
+**immediate.js** is a microtask library, based on [NobleJS's setImmediate](https://github.com/NobleJS/setImmediate), but stealing the best ideas from [Cujo's When](https://github.com/cujojs/when) and [RSVP][RSVP].

-immediate takes the tricks from setImmedate and RSVP and combines them with the schedualer from when to make a low latency polyfill.
+immediate takes the tricks from setImmedate and RSVP and combines them with the schedualer from when.

+Note versions 2.6.5 and earlier were strictly speaking a 'macrotask' library not a microtask one, [see this for the difference](https://github.com/YuzuJS/setImmediate#macrotasks-and-microtasks).

 ## The Tricks

-### `setImmediate`
-Node.js has had a working version of setImmediate since version 0.9, so on Node.js we use that.
-But in Internet Explorer 10 which has a broken version of setImmediate we avoid using this.

 ### `process.nextTick`

-In Node.js versions below 0.9, `setImmediate` is not available, but [`process.nextTick`][nextTick] is, so we use it to shim support for a global `setImmediate`.
-In Node.js 0.9 and above, `setImmediate` is available.

 Note that we check for *actual* Node.js environments, not emulated ones like those produced by browserify or similar.
 Such emulated environments often already include a `process.nextTick` shim that's not as browser-compatible as